- Code BUSI3024

 See Future Offerings

-This course aims to develop an advanced understanding of the international marketing environment, the international marketing mix, and international marketing strategy.
+This course aims to develop an advanced understanding of the international business, and international marketing environment, the international marketing mix, and international development strategies.

-Specific topics include the rationale for international marketing; marketing issues related to international economic, financial political, legal, cultural and information technology environments; international marketing research; market selection and entry; product adaptation for international markets, promotion, pricing and distribution in international markets; channel selection and alliances; and strategic issues in international marketing.
+Specific topics include the rationale for international marketing; marketing issues related to international economic, financial, political, legal, cultural, technological environments; international marketing research; market selection and entry; product adaptation for international markets, promotion, pricing and distribution in international markets; channel selection and alliances; and strategic issues in international marketing.

 Upon successful completion, students will have the knowledge and skills to:

-- Apply core theoretical concepts in international marketing to find practical solutions to constraints of small businesses
+- Apply core theoretical concepts from international marketing, management and business to find practical solutions to constraints of small businesses;

-- Differentiate the merits of varied solutions in the profession of marketing and business development
+- Synthesis the merits of varied stakeholder and organisational evidence and secondary data for international solutions in the profession of marketing and business development;

-- Improve professional experience through an evidence-based approach to decision making in the domain of international marketing
+- Assess international professional experience through an evidence-based approach to international decision making; and,

-- Reflect on the significance of international marketing in the future direction of global business developments
+- Reflect on the significance of international marketing, business and management in the future direction of global business developments.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.